Why should a community consider applying to be considered to participate?

 Will we have to submit reports?

 Each community will select a fiscal backbone agency that will enter into a contract with the Nebraska Children and Families Foundation (NC) to retain funds provided to support the implementation of the community plans.
-The fiscal backbone agency will be responsible for providing monthly expenditure reports along with bi-annual community work plan and updated budget / budget justification reports during the contract time frame.
-Community work plans, updated budget and budget justification are due on Jan 30th and June 30th.
+The fiscal backbone agency will be responsible for providing monthly expenditure reports along with a bi-annual community work plan and updated budget/budget justification reports during the contract time frame.
+Community work plans and updated budget/budget justification documents are due on Jan 30th and June 30th.

 How does my community get started?